OniDaito/HOLLy/README.markdown

 ... filling the missing steps with the other sigma levels.
 This takes quite a while, even with only 10 augmentations.
 The pre-rendered data can be found on [Zenodo](https://zenodo.org/record/4751057) complete the with the full instructions for generating it.

+### Energy Usage

+The estimated energy use to train a simulated model is 2.1kWh based on a measurement of 623.4kWh over 166 days.
+In this period, 298 models were trained and evaluated.
+This was confirmed by cross-checking against the wattage of the GPU and the time spent to generate an average model.

 ## Outputs

 Once you have a trained network, you can generate the final outputs using the *generate_stats.sh* script found in the *run* directory.